LePage’s 4-Point Plan for Maine

 The governor’s penchant for fiction is legendary.
 Before he was even elected, he was making things up, like the fictional black fly census his company was supposedly forced to conduct.
 He made up a story about a student overdosing on drugs multiple times at a Portland high school last year.
 (He finally apologized for that one.)
 He falsely claimed asylum seekers are bringing diseases to Maine.
 He even invented an insect — the “ziki fly.”
 The list goes on and on.

 More recently, LePage adamantly (and falsely) claimed a new 3 percent tax surcharge for incomes over $200,000 will apply to the earner’s entire income.
-The exchange with a voter at a town hall in Aroostook County was caught on video, and the most disturbing part of it wasn’t the actual lie.
+The exchange with a voter at a town hall in Aroostook County was recorded by an audience member, and the most disturbing part of it wasn’t the actual lie.
 The worst thing is the way he lies — with utter condescension toward his audience.
 You can hear the same thing during his weekly appearances on conservative talk radio.
 LePage delivers one falsehood after another with exasperation and disdain for anyone who dares to delve into the facts to contradict him.

 So there you have it — LePage’s 4-Point Plan for Maine: Talk Maine down, hire the worst people possible, when there’s work to do, get out of town, and, when all else fails, make things up.
 It’s taken six years to refine, but I think at this point most would agree — he’s gotten it down to a science.